agentmorris/MegaDetector/README.md

 #### megadetector/api

 Code for hosting our models as an API, either for synchronous operation (i.e., for real-time inference) or as a batch process (for large biodiversity surveys).
+This folder is largely deprecated, and primarily exists now only to hold documentation that is still relevant, to which there are permanent links.
+Mostly everything in this folder has been moved to the "archive" folder.

 #### megadetector/classification